Information for Voters

-- If you are an undergraduate student and pay the student service fee, you can vote in Minnesota Student Association's elections
+- You can vote in Minnesota Student Association's elections if you are an undergraduate student and pay the student service fee.

-- If you are a graduate student and pay the Council of Graduate Student fee, you can vote in Council of Graduate Student's elections.
+- You can vote in Council of Graduate Student's elections if you are a graduate student and pay the Council of Graduate Student fee.

-- If you are a professional student and pay the Professional Student Government fee, you can vote in the Professional Student Government elections.
+- You can vote in the Professional Student Government elections if you are a professional student and pay the Professional Student Government fee.

 All-Campus Referenda Information